nationalarchives/design-system/src/styles/links/index.md

 ## Colours

-Link colours on different background types and in different themes have been included in `tna-frontend`.
+Link colours on different background types and in different themes have been included in [TNA Frontend](https://github.com/nationalarchives/tna-frontend).
 Sometimes black or white links are used.
 See some examples of how [colours](/design-system/styles/colours/) should be used in National Archive services.

 Visited links should be purple.
 This helps users understand what content they have already viewed.